 Another possibility of the MQTT module is the creation of MQTT devices.
 This includes all sensors or devices that send their measured values directly via MQTT.
 In order to collect these values and combine them in a virtual sensor, you must create an MQTT device.

-In this example, we have a temperature sensor in our network that sends the measured temperature value at regular intervals via the MQTT topic “ambient data/basement/temp”.
-In order to record this, an MQTT device is first created using the following command.
+In this example, we have a temperature sensor in our network that sends the measured temperature value at regular intervals via the MQTT topic "Ambient data/basement/temp".
+In order to capture this, an MQTT device is first created with the following command.

 define kellerSensor MQTT_DEVICE

 Before this MQTT_Device can display values, it must of course first be linked to the desired MQTT topic.
-In this example, we want to display all incoming values on the MQTT topic “Environmental data/cellar/Temp” in the created MQTT device.
+In this example, we want to display all incoming values on the MQTT topic "Ambient data/basement/temp" in the created MQTT device.

 To do this, you need to set the following attribute: